boyu-zhang-25/sunny_21_bd/README.md

 # sunny_21_bd
-A gift to Sunny, the coooooolest girl and my soulmate, for her 21st birthday.
+A gift for Sunny, the coooooolest girl and my soulmate, at her 21st birthday.

 A small visual crypto program based on our fav. artist [SARAH BAHBAH](https://sarah-bahbah.myshopify.com/).
 The visual crypto algorithm is first proposed by [Moni Naor and Adi Shamir](https://link.springer.com/chapter/10.1007/BFb0053419) in 2006.